kansasgis/NG911/readme.txt

 readme.txt for Kansas NG911 GIS Tools

-These tools assist with various tasks in preparing and validating data for the Kansas NG911 GIS project
+These tools assist with various tasks in preparing and validating data for the Kansas NG911 GIS project.

+These tools are intended for ArcGIS Desktop version 10.3 and higher.

 The project consists of:
 	readme.txt
 	Kansas NG911 GIS Tools.tbx
 	Doc
 		AdjustmentTools.docx
+		ComparisonTools.docx
 		ConversionTools.docx
 		Downloading_TN_records_from_911Net.docx
 		EnhancementTools.docx